ICTU/quality-time/README.md

 # Quality-time

 Quality report software for software development and maintenance.
 Alpha-stage currently.
-At the moment, *Quality-time* consists of a Progres database server, a backend API, a metric data collector, and a simple React frontend.
-Its main purpose is to experiment with features that may or may not land in [HQ](https://github.com/ICTU/quality-report).
+At the moment, *Quality-time* consists of a Mongo database server, a server, a metrics data collector, and a React frontend.
+Its main purpose is to experiment with features for a successor of [HQ](https://github.com/ICTU/quality-report).

 The collector collects metrics data from metric sources such as SonarQube and Jira.
-It posts the measurements to the backend API which in turn stores them in the database.
-The frontend calls the backend API to get the report and the measurements.
+It posts the measurements to the server which in turn stores them in the database.
+The frontend calls the server to get the report and the measurements.

 Planned features/experiments include:

 - [X] Simpler and robust data collection.
 - [X] Scheduled data collection.
 - [X] History in a database, allowing for time travel.
-- [ ] Report configuration via the UI (work-in-progress).
+- [X] Report configuration via the UI.
 - [ ] A different representation of metrics than a boring table.
 Maybe big cards for metrics that demand attention and small for metrics that are ok.
 - [ ] User authentication and role-based access.